Missouri River March Fishing Forecast

 Swing the Fly

-Many anglers out and about this second to last true Swing Season month.
+Many anglers out and about during this strong Swing Season month.
 As you know many anglers in the shop daily looking for Trout Spey lines, iMOW tips, and our wide selection of Trout Spey demo rods.
 And then they are out there swinging through runs.
 Most are having success bringing a few to hand.

-Cheap lodging and cheap guide trips starting March 15th.
+More anglers appears as the weather continues to become more springlike as the month progresses.
 Call the shop for details on the guide trips and any questions you may have about specific lodging options.
 A full day fishing with lunch and drinks.
 All terminal tackle included.
-All you need is your new ’16 Montana fishing license and a smile.
+All you need is your new ’23 Montana fishing license and a smile.

 Open daily @ 8am.
 March is a fun month as we see many summer items coming into the store daily.
-Ninch tells me that the fly selection is growing weekly.
-10’s of 1000’s of flies have passed through the Headhunters front door.
+John tells me that the fly selection is growing weekly.
+10’s of 1000’s of 100,000’s of flies have passed in and through the Headhunters front door.
 Now is the time that the direction will change as they make their way out the door and onto the water.

 Rental boats sitting in the yard until you take them out.
 Guides at the ready.
 Shop staff making coffee.
 All smiles all the way around.
 See you in Craig, in March!